Hengill Ultra - Utanvegahlaup

 The event program can be found here.

-Hengill Ultra is a UTMB World Series Qualifier and ITRA member
+Hengill Ultra is an ITRA member

 ITRA logo